ipsy-md/docs/docs/open-science/code-management/sharing.md

 Code documentation is an essential prerequisite to make your research transparent and replicable.
 Without a decent documentation other researchers might be unable to use your code.

 Documenting your code is not only advantageous for other potential users, but also for you.
-It often happens to forget how a piece of code works, by providing good documentation you will save time and effort to you and other users.
+It is very common not to remember why you made a specific decision in you code or how some piace of code works; by providing good documentation you will save time and effort to the future you and other users.

 **Comment your code:** The best way to start documenting your code is to comment each essential piece of it while your are still programming: